tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: how should creature be passed to Conditions & Results?
 - TBD: how to deal with error messages for non-burt creatures (e.g. test_frog walks into door)
 - IDEA: alternatives for how to to auto-move non-burt creatures: dir_lst, room_lst, room_dir_dict

+- In some cases creatures will use methods to take actions and burt will *obeserve* their actions
+	- this should be enabled by mode = 'exe_creature'
+	- DECISION: part of making verb methods 'symetric', 'creature' should be checked for in each method

 *** make database-driven! ***